Fsessini/heli_FEL_controller/README.md

 # Adaptive controller of helicopter attitude
-Feedback Error Learning attitude controller enhanced with a RBF Neural Network, applied to a teetering helicopter model implemented in MATLAB/Simulink.
+Project for the course of Advanced Aircraft Guidance and Control.
+I chose to implement a Feedback Error Learning architecture enhanced with a RBF Neural Network, for the attitude control of a teetering helicopter.
+I implemented a simplified 6 DoF model of a Bell AH-1 and the controller in MATLAB/Simulink.
 See the [report pdf](/report.pdf) for a detailed explanation.